 Let’s say your organization has just completed its strategic plan.
 You’ve assessed your past performance, engaged key stakeholders, and determined that, to meet your goals, you’ll need to win significant philanthropic support by launching a capital campaign.
 But deciding to run a capital campaign is not as simple as jotting it down on your to-do list.

-In this guide, we’ll cover everything you need to know about capital campaign feasibility studies, including:
+In this installment of the TSG Education Series, we’ll cover everything you need to know about capital campaign feasibility studies, including:

 A successful capital campaign can raise considerable funding for your most ambitious projects, strengthen your major donor relationships, and provide your organization with long-term financial stability.
 Because of this, completing a nonprofit feasibility study before you start is a worthy and indispensable investment.